Caleb-J-Hill/Caleb-J-Hill.github.io/_projects/5_project.md

 ---
 layout: page
-title: Asymmetric Contests with Investment: An Experimental Investigation
+title: "Asymmetric Contests with Investment: An Experimental Investigation"
 description: a project with a background image
 img: assets/img/contest_chess_1.jpg
 importance: 3